guhangnanam/Image-Processor/README.md

 Pull requests are welcome.
 For major changes however please open up an issue for me to read before approving your change.

 ## Details
 Code is written in C++ and includes various ways to edit images, including Multiply, Subtraction, AddColor, Screen, Overlay, MultiplyColor, SeparateColor, Combine, Rotate.
+Output folder contains correct output for various functions using images within the input folder.